Amber Musser

 Amber Jamilla Musser is an English professor at the CUNY Graduate Center.
-Musser is also Associate Professor of Women, Gender, and Sexuality Studies at Washington University in St. Louis.
+Previously, Musser was Associate Professor of Women, Gender, and Sexuality Studies at Washington University in St. Louis.

 Early life and education

-From the University of Oxford, Musser has a MSt in Women's Studies and her Ph.D. from Harvard is in the History of Science.
+From the University of Oxford, Musser has a MSt in Women's Studies and her Ph.D. from Harvard University is in the History of Science.
 She has had fellowships at the Pembroke Center for Teaching and Research on Women at Brown University and at the New York University Draper Program in Gender Studies.

 Career

-According to her profile on the CUNY site, her research interests are Critical race theory, black feminism and queer of color critique narrative.
-According to her Washington University in St. Louis profile, it "is at the intersection of race, gender, and sexuality studies."

 Musser joined the CUNY staff in the fall semester of 2021.
 Musser was also an American Studies professor at George Washington University.